• Skip to primary navigation

 Why you will love this recipe:

-• It has an amazing flavour!
+• This vegan walnut pesto has such an amazing flavour!
 It's creamy, garlicky, cheesy, and incredibly delicious.

-• This pesto sauce is made with walnuts instead of pine nuts so it's a more budget-friendly option, but it has the same taste and texture as traditional pesto.
+• This homemade pesto sauce is made with walnuts instead of pine nuts so it's a more budget-friendly option.

-• You can use this pesto in so many ways including as a dip, sauce or marinade or to make a pesto sandwich!
+• You can use this pesto in so many ways including as a dip, for salad dressings, as a sauce or marinade, or to make a pesto sandwich, veggie pesto pasta or tuna pesto pasta.

 • Avocado oil - this is what turns the basil and nuts into a delicious creamy sauce.
 You can also use olive oil if you prefer.

-• Garlic - a key ingredient in pesto, fresh garlic adds a nice bold flavour.
+• Garlic - a key ingredient in pesto recipes, fresh garlic adds even more flavour.
 Feel free to add as much or as little as you like.

-• Nutritional yeast - nutritional yeast gives the 'cheesy' taste and flavour while keeping this pesto dairy free and vegan.
-You can usually find nutritional yeast in the gluten free or organic sections of grocery stores.
-It is also readily available online.
+• Nutritional yeast - this gives it a parmesan cheese like taste and flavour while keeping this pesto dairy free and vegan.

-• Lemon juice - adds a nice acidity and brightness to this sauce.
-Can be substituted for apple cider vinegar instead.
+• Lemon juice - adds a nice bit of citrus flavour to this creamy pesto.
+This can be substituted for apple cider vinegar instead.

 First, put all the ingredients into a food processor.